JerichoTorrent/TorrentWeb/README.md

 - User dashboard (protected)
 - Dynamic header with online player + Discord info
 - Fully responsive dark UI with particle effects
+- Dynamic ban system and complete integration with Litebans; much cleaner and more responsive than Litebans-next or Litebans-php
+- The most thorough and secure ban appeal system that exists

 ---